 Financial instruments that potentially subject the Company to concentrations of credit risk consist primarily of cash and cash equivalents, marketable securities, and accounts receivable.
-The Company maintains its cash accounts in various domestic financial institutions.
+The Company maintains its cash accounts in various domestic financial institutions which may from time to time exceed federally insured limits.
 Operating cash is retained overnight in non-interest bearing accounts which allow for offsets to treasury service charges.
-The marketable securities are invested in money funds, stocks and corporate and municipal bonds through a professional investment advisor.
+The marketable securities are invested in money funds, mutual funds, exchange traded funds (ETF's), government securities, stocks and corporate and municipal bonds through a professional investment advisor.
 Investment securities are exposed to various risks, such as interest rate, market and credit risks.

 The Company's customers are not concentrated in any specific geographic region, but are concentrated in the road and highway construction industry.
-The Company extends limited credit to its customers based upon their creditworthiness and generally requires a significant up-front deposit before beginning construction and full payment subject to hold-back provisions prior to shipment on complete asphalt plant and component orders.
+The Company extends limited credit to its customers based upon their credit worthiness and generally requires a significant up-front deposit before beginning construction and full payment subject to hold-back provisions prior to shipment on complete asphalt plant and component orders.
 The Company establishes an allowance for doubtful accounts based upon the credit risk of specific customers, historical trends and other pertinent information.